google/fonts/knowledge/glossary/terms/em/content.md

 An em is a [unit](/glossary/unit) of measurement, relative to the size of the [font](/glossary/font); therefore, in a [typeface](/glossary/typeface) set at a `font-size` of 16px, one em is 16px.

 The em square is the “box” that each [glyph](/glossary/glyph) is sized relative to.
 So, at 12 points, the em square is 12 points wide.
-The boundary of the box sits slightly above the cap-height and slightly below the descender.
+The boundary of the box typically sits slightly above the cap-height and slightly below the descender.

 <figure>